zoidyzoidzoid/awesome-ebpf/readme.md

 ### Cilium Guide

+- [Cilum's New BPF and XDP Reference Guide](https://ebpf.io/) - General documentation about features of eBPF, with a lot of pretty diagrams, and links to a bunch of related [projects](https://ebpf.io/projects).
-- [Cilum's BPF and XDP Reference Guide](http://docs.cilium.io/en/latest/bpf/) - Generic documentation about most features of eBPF.
+- [Cilum's Older BPF and XDP Reference Guide](http://docs.cilium.io/en/latest/bpf/) - Generic documentation about most features of eBPF.

 ### Kernel Documentation